FAQ

 Q: How can I get Federal Work Study?

-A: Federal Work Study (FWS) is a need-based program, so students must be eligible for FWS based on their FAFSA data.
-Students interested in FWS should submit a request online through their financial aid notification.
+A: Federal Work Study (FWS) is a need-based part-time employment program, so students must be eligible for FWS based on their FAFSA data.
+Students interested in FWS should indicate their interest when completing their FAFSA application each year.
+Please note that FWS funding is limited to undergraduate students.

 Q: If I drop a course, how will this affect my financial aid?

-A: Students may freely add/drop courses until the 10th day of the semester.
-If a course is dropped during the add/drop period, the total number of credit hours is reduced which may result in an adjustment of tuition and fees along with eligibility for certain types of aid.
+A: Students may freely add or drop courses until the end of the add/drop period of the semester, which is determined by the Office of the Registrar.
+If a course is dropped during the add/drop period, the total number of credit hours is reduced, which may result in an adjustment of tuition and fees along with eligibility for certain types of aid.
 Students who received a refund based upon higher enrollment may need to repay funds.
 For information regarding how enrollment affects the most common types of financial aid, please visit this link.

-Q: What happens if I withdraw from a course after the 10th day of the semester?
+Q: What happens if I withdraw from a course after the add/drop period of the semester?

 A: Withdrawing from a course or courses after the add/drop period (not a full withdrawal from a semester) does not affect current term aid or enrollment hours; however, students receive a grade of “W” for the course(s) they withdrew from.
 Withdrawals can impact future aid eligibility by lowering course completion ratios.
 See the SAP Policy for information about course completion ratio requirements.

-Q: What happens if I withdraw from all my courses after the 10th day of the semester?
+Q: What happens if I withdraw from all my courses after the add/drop period of the semester?

 Q: How do I get financial aid if I decide to attend classes during the summer?

-A: All students who are degree seeking and have a FAFSA on file for the current academic year will be considered for financial aid during the summer semester.
+A: All students who are degree-seeking and have a FAFSA on file for the current academic year will be considered for financial aid during the summer semester if they meet the enrollment requirements.
 Summer financial aid eligibility is evaluated upon enrollment.
+Undergraduate and graduate students must be enrolled in a minimum of 5 credit hours to receive a revised financial aid notification for the summer semester; professional students must be enrolled in a minimum of 6 credit hours to receive a revised financial aid notification for the summer semester.
 For more information, view the Summer Financial Aid section found here.

 Q: Are there grants available for summer classes at UIC?